qtc-de/remote-method-guesser/README.md

 ### Remote Method Guesser

+---

-*rmg* (*remote-method-guesser*) is a command line utility written in Java.
-It allows to identify available methods on *RMI* endpoints without requiring the corresponding interface definition.
+*remote-method-guesser* (*rmg*) is a command line utility written in *Java*.
+It allows to identify available methods on *Java RMI* endpoints without requiring the corresponding interface definition.
 Exposed methods are identified by using a bruteforce approach that relies on *method-wordlists* that can be defined by the user.

 ![](https://github.com/qtc-de/remote-method-guesser/workflows/master%20maven%20CI/badge.svg?branch=master)